Donate Now

 About Our Center

-Located at the heart of USC Keck School of Medicine, our facility is equipped to handle a comprehensive range of Alzheimer’s-related health services.
-We aim to provide seamless access to our research studies and clinical trials through an efficient referral system.
+Located at the heart of the USC Keck School of Medicine, our facility is equipped to handle a comprehensive range of Alzheimer's disease-related health services.
+Our efficient referral system provides seamless access to research studies and clinical trials.

 Cooperation with Physicians